Contents

 ASN_tracking

-With purchase order receipts, employees can confirm what was received and whether the product was of acceptable quality.
+With purchase order receipts, employees can confirm what was received and whether the product was acceptable.

 You can use purchase order receipts for material purchases.